Skip to content

 Queries come from PCIT review staff.
 Patterns we've seen:

-Missing TRC for one or more years.
+Missing for one or more years.
 PCIT pauses the application until the gap is filled.
 Response time: 30-90 days depending on how fast the foreign authority issues a backdated TRC.

-Proof of NRI status for some years.
+Proof of status for some years.
 PCIT may ask for passport stamps, employer letters, or foreign-bank statements covering specific months.
 Slow but answerable.

 When all queries clear, approval still lands within the 8-month window.
-The cases that clear in 8 months recover roughly 95% of what fast-track cases recover (the gap is mostly Section 244A interest accruing for the longer duration).
+The cases that clear in 8 months recover roughly 95% of what fast-track cases recover (the gap is mostly interest accruing for the longer duration).

 What gets rejected (and why)